-This project explores how London government and trade unions can better support the capital’s self-employed workers and entrepreneurs – helping those for whom self-employment works and develops stable, rewarding and fulfilling careers.
+This project explored how London government and trade unions can better support the capital’s self-employed workers and entrepreneurs – helping those for whom self-employment works and develops stable, rewarding and fulfilling careers.

 Self-employment has increased sharply in London in recent years, rising by 37 per cent since 2008, compared to 25 per cent across England.
 Before the recession, it accounted for four in every 10 new jobs created in London.

 The coronavirus pandemic has highlighted the vulnerability of London’s self-employed workforce.
 Many saw their earnings and work pipeline collapse overnight, and face continued uncertainty as the recession bites.

 Self-employment has a decidedly mixed reputation, even as it becomes more and more prevalent in London.
 It can be seen as an insecure, poorly-paid and under-valued option.
 Self-reported mental illness is increasing, and more than 40 per cent of self-employed Londoners declare income of less than £15,000, compared to 27 per cent of employees.
 In addition, fewer self-employed Londoners engage in professional training than their employed counterparts – suggesting that self-employment could erode skills and productivity in the longer term.

 But many people choose self-employment, for the flexibility and variety of work it gives them, for the satisfaction of building their own business, or for the tax advantages that it can offer (though some of these may not last).

 We looked at how self-employment has been changing in London; who is self-employed, what their aspirations are and what the barriers to realising these are.

 Research scope and launch